kubevela/kubevela/docs/en/concepts.md

 ![alt](../resources/what-is-kubevela.png)

-Below are the core building blocks in KubeVela that make this happen.
+Below are the core concepts in KubeVela that make this happen.

 ## `Application`
 The *Application* is the core API of KubeVela.
-It allows developers to work with a single artifact to capture the complete application definition with simplified primitives.
+It allows developers to work with a single artifact to capture the complete application deployment with simplified primitives.

-### Why Choose `Application` as the Main Abstraction

-Having an "application" concept is important to any developer-centric platform to simplify administrative tasks and can serve as an anchor to avoid configuration drifts during operation.
-Also, as an abstraction object, `Application` provides a much simpler path for on-boarding Kubernetes capabilities without relying on low level details.
+In application delivery platform, having an "application" concept is important to simplify administrative tasks and can serve as an anchor to avoid configuration drifts during operation.
+Also, it provides a much simpler path for on-boarding Kubernetes capabilities to application delivery process without relying on low level details.
 For example, a developer will be able to model a "web service" without defining a detailed Kubernetes Deployment + Service combo each time, or claim the auto-scaling requirements without referring to the underlying KEDA ScaleObject.

 ### Example